radiant/radiant/README.md

 * The ability to arrange pages in a hierarchy
 * Flexible templating with layouts, snippets, page parts, and a custom tagging language (Radius: http://radius.rubyforge.org)
-* A simple user management/permissions system
+* Add a simple user management/permissions system, or bring your own
-* Support for Markdown and Textile as well as traditional HTML (it's easy to create other filters)
+* Support for multiple filtering syntax languages including Markdown and Textile as well as traditional HTML (it's easy to create other filters)
-* An advanced plugin system
+* An advanced extension system
-* Operates in two modes: dev and production depending on the URL
+* Preview content before going live
-* A caching system which expires pages every 5 minutes
+* A flexible caching system (which by default expires pages every 5 minutes)
 * Built using Ruby on Rails
 * And much more...